eastmaels/steemblog.github.io/_posts/account/deanliu/2016-09-01_steemit-is-a-honest-and-efficient-platform-thank-you-for-money-back-and-bugs-removed.md

 - - -

-This page is synchronized from the post: [Steemit is a honest and efficient platform!
-Thank you for money back and bugs removed!](https://steemit.com/@deanliu/steemit-is-a-honest-and-efficient-platform-thank-you-for-money-back-and-bugs-removed)
+This page is synchronized from the post: ['Steemit is a honest and efficient platform!
+Thank you for money back and bugs removed!'](https://steemit.com/@deanliu/steemit-is-a-honest-and-efficient-platform-thank-you-for-money-back-and-bugs-removed)